Standard state: Liquids and solids

 The standard state for liquids and solids is simply the state of the pure substance subjected to a total pressure of ×10^5 Pa (or 1 bar).
 For most elements, the reference point of Δ_{f}H^{⦵} = 0 is defined for the most stable allotrope of the element, such as graphite in the case of carbon, and the β-phase (white tin) in the case of tin.
-An exception is white phosphorus, the most common allotrope of phosphorus, which is defined as the standard state despite the fact that it is only metastable.
-This is because the thermodynamically stable black allotrope is difficult to prepare pure.
+An exception is white phosphorus, the most common allotrope of phosphorus, which is defined as the standard state despite being only metastable.
+This is because the thermodynamically stable black allotrope is difficult to prepare in pure form.

 Solutes

 For a substance in solution (solute), the standard state C° is usually chosen as the hypothetical state it would have at the standard state molality or amount concentration but exhibiting infinite-dilution behavior (where there are no solute-solute interactions, but solute-solvent interactions are present).
 The reason for this unusual definition is that the behavior of a solute at the limit of infinite dilution is described by equations which are very similar to the equations for ideal gases.
-Hence taking infinite-dilution behavior to be the standard state allows corrections for non-ideality to be made consistently for all the different solutes.
+Hence, taking infinite-dilution behavior to be the standard state allows corrections for non-ideality to be made consistently for all the different solutes.
 The standard state molality is 1 mol/kg, while the standard state molarity is 1 mol/dm3.

 Other choices are possible.
 For example, the use of a standard state concentration of 10^{−7} mol/L for the hydrogen ion in a real, aqueous solution is common in the field of biochemistry.
 In other application areas such as electrochemistry, the standard state is sometimes chosen as the actual state of the real solution at a standard concentration (often 1 mol/dm3).
-The activity coefficients will not transfer from convention to convention and so it is very important to know and understand what conventions were used in the construction of tables of standard thermodynamic properties before using them to describe solutions.
+The activity coefficients will not transfer from convention to convention, and so it is very important to know and understand what conventions were used in the construction of tables of standard thermodynamic properties before using them to describe solutions.

 Adsorbates

-For molecules adsorbed on surfaces there have been various conventions proposed based on hypothetical standard states.
+For molecules adsorbed on surfaces, various conventions have been proposed based on hypothetical standard states.
 For adsorption that occurs on specific sites (Langmuir adsorption isotherm) the most common standard state is a relative coverage of θ° = 0.5, as this choice results in a cancellation of the configurational entropy term and is also consistent with neglecting to include the standard state (which is a common error).
 The advantage of using θ° = 0.5 is that the configurational term cancels and the entropy extracted from thermodynamic analyses is thus reflective of intra-molecular changes between the bulk phase (such as gas or liquid) and the adsorbed state.
-There may be benefit to tabulating values based on both the relative coverage based standard state and in an additional column the absolute coverage based standard state.
-For 2D gas states, the complication of discrete states does not arise and an absolute density base standard state has been proposed, similar for the 3D gas phase.
+There may be benefit to tabulating values based on both the relative coverage-based standard state and, in an additional column, the absolute coverage-based standard state.
+For 2D gas states, the complications of discrete states do not arise, and an absolute density-based standard state has been proposed, similar to that for the 3D gas phase.